 A one-to-one relationship means each left row matches at most one right row, and each right row matches at most one left row.
 This is the most constrained type: a bijection between matched subsets.

-To illustrate this, let us look again at our example (Experiment 3) from the previous article where we merged 438 companies to their CEOs (we implicitely used a many-to-one relationship type).
+To illustrate this, let us look again at our example (Experiment 3) from the previous article where we merged 438 companies to their CEOs (we implicitly used a many-to-one relationship type).
 The LLM (Gemini-3-Flash low reasoning, which is our default model for merge) did well on well-known executives (like Tim Cook and Satya Nadella), but for less famous CEOs, it sometimes assigned the same person to multiple companies.
 In total, it only had an accuracy of 87.3% with 12.3% false positives.

 Now let us add the one-to-one constraint to the same table merge: